jamesr1775/MS-Project-One/README.md

     * Check the hero image stays tightly under the nav bar across all devices and is the full width of the screen.
     * Verify that the image quality remains unstretched and not blurry on various screen resolutions.
     * Make sure the store counter and donuts are a key focus on various screens sizes as the image is modified/adjusted to fit for different device screens.
-    * Check that the alt text is present for the hero image by inspecting the element.
 3. Company mission & events section:
     * Test various screen sizes to ensure the text and images resize without being cramped and that the images are not becoming distorted.
     * Make sure the click here button brings the user to the contact page.